 Many clients hiring new staff are unsure about whether they should adopt a uniform policy in their homes.
 There are pros and cons to implementing a uniform for domestic staff but whether you opt for a formal uniform or a more relaxed approach, any and all guidelines should always be clearly laid out for new hires, ideally in the contract or summary of expectations, or, at minimum, in a direct and clear conversation at the start of employment.
 In many homes, staff members are the first point of contact with guests, and it is crucial that they maintain a professional image at all times.
 This week, we’ve gathered common dress code guidelines, as well as our recommendation for where to buy top quality uniforms.
+If you have additional questions, contact us today.

 Dress Code vs Uniform